 IT CURLS.
 LIKE MAD.
 If you don’t mind the edges of everything you knit curling, go ahead and use only stockinette stitch.
 It can definitely be used to an advantage on some items where you want a nice curl.
+It is nice at the bottom of a sweater, I remember my husband had a commerically made one.
+Some simple hats use the stockinette stitch to create a natural brim, no extra steps or stitch patterns required.
 But mostly we want things to lay flat and be the length they’re supposed to be!
-Some simple hats use the stockinette stitch to create a natural brim, no extra steps or stitch patterns required.

 The way we use stockinette and get over this curling problem is to place the stockinette inside a border of another sturdier stitch pattern that helps keep it flat.
 This is why you will usually see a different sititch pattern surrounding the stockinette.
 Think about the cuffs and bottom edge of a sweater, they are usually done in what is called ribbing.
 Ribbing is alternating between knit and purl stitches in a repeated pattern (K2, P2 is a popular repeat), it makes for a stretchy yet sturdy edge.

 Context / Frame of Reference is EVERYTHING!